-Multifaceted artist Scott Law is an accomplished guitar master, singer-songwriter and recording artist operating at the very highest level of his craft.
-Hailed as an “esteemed flatpicker” by Acoustic Guitar, Law is equally reverent and inventive on steel strings whether in a lead or supporting role.
+Multifaceted artist Scott Law is a powerful instrumentalist, singer-songwriter and raconteur operating at the very highest level of his craft.
+Hailed as an “esteemed flat-picker” by Acoustic Guitar magazine, Law is equally reverent and inventive on electric guitar, acoustic guitar and mandolin and sought after as both leader and accompanist.

 A not-so-secret weapon sought after for his distinctive ability to elevate the potency of any collaboration, Law is a fearless improviser.
-His original songs and story-like solos come straight from the heart of rock, rhythm & blues, country and bluegrass, granting him the creative latitude to constantly push the envelope and deliver an unforgettable experience.
+Scott’s story-like solos seem to arrive, channeled from somewhere timeless and his core skill as an accompanist is lauded by fellow musicians and audiences alike, recognizing an ability to push the envelope further toward unforgettable musical highs.

-Law is also a dedicated and experienced music educator, teaching at various workshops, schools, camps, festivals and private sessions each year.
+Law is also a dedicated and experienced educator, sharing what he has learned at various music workshops, schools, camps, festivals and private sessions each year.
 When off the road, he lives in Portland, Oregon.

 SCOTT LAW & ROSS JAMES' COSMIC TWANG